jameso12/txtIt/README.md

 - [g object and context manager](https://flask.palletsprojects.com/en/2.0.x/appcontext/)
 - [seesion](https://flask.palletsprojects.com/en/2.0.x/api/#flask.session)
 - [database conection practice](https://github.com/jameso12/psqlFlaskSnips)
+### Initial Layout
+For the structure will as close as possible to the flask docs tutorial, since I am interested to learn through practice how downloading the the project seemed so easy and how it was deployed.
+Additionally, to save time I kept the html files(I did some modifications on them) so that I could:
+1. get a working project faster (I plan on modifying the html files later on development)
+2. use my own css file and practice styling
+3. focus on making the backend of the project.
 ## Additional Information
 References used to style this page:
 - https://google.github.io/styleguide/docguide/style.html#document-layout